deepaksood619/deepaksood619.github.io/docs/management/project-management/intro.md

 - Muda is about getting rid of the waste or anything that doesn't add value.
 - Mura streamlines processes, so if one aspect of the project takes too long, for instance, then something further down the task list will have to be completed faster.
 - Muri is about removing blockers, such as too many stakeholder meetings.

-- Waterfall: Large-Scale, End-Goal Focused, And Fixed Projects
-- Hybrid: Flexible And Fast-Paced Projects With Structured Plans

 ## What we need